 Attend FREE training sessions that the Disaster Preparedness Task Force (DPTF) sponsors to assist our Village residents in preparedness.
 The sessions are intended for residents to help their family and neighbors in a disaster.More Information

 Laguna Woods Village developed a Rain Event Action Plan to guide staff in preparation for rain events.
-The Rain Event Action Plan has been adopted by the Community governance.
+The Rain Event Action Plan has been adopted by community governance.

-For details on the Rain Event Action Plan, a map of High Priority Areas, and a map of catch basins located in Laguna Woods Village.
-Refer to the documents below.
+For the Rain Event Action Plan map of high-priority areas and a map of catch basins located in Laguna Woods Village, refer to the documents below.

 Below you will find important documents related to preparing for a disaster as well as volunteering with the Disaster Preparedness Task Force.